Finding the Perfect Gym for Weight LossPosted: March 30, 2021 in Getting Active by Craig Primack MD FACP

-Though a healthy, low calorie diet is the most important element of losing weight in Chandler or Scottsdale, regular exercise is what will help you keep that weight off.
-Unfortunately, many people find it difficult to make consistent workouts a habit—if exercise was not a priority before, then it may be difficult to adjust to during your weight loss program.
+While a healthy, low-calorie diet is the most important element of losing weight, regular exercise is what helps you keep that weight off.
+But sometimes it’s hard to work out consistently.
+If exercise wasn’t a priority before, then it might be difficult to adjust to during your weight loss program.

-Having a gym membership can be a huge help.
-Gyms offer amenities beyond the scope of our at-home and outdoor workouts: expensive, modern fitness machines, personal trainers, exercise classes and a constructive, social atmosphere.
-All of these things, as well as the monetary commitment you make to a gym, can make it much easier to stay focused on and accountable to your workout plans.
+A gym membership can be a huge help.
+They offer amenities like fitness machines, personal trainers, and classes.
+All of these things, including the monetary commitment, can make it much easier to stay accountable for your workout plans.

-Still, not every gym will be a perfect fit for you.
-Because gyms are so varied in what they offer members, you’ll need to find one that caters to your interests if you hope to make the most of your membership.
-Several factors can be instrumental in making a good gym decision, including:
+Not every gym however will be a perfect fit for you.
+They can vary in what they offer members, so you’ll need to find one that caters to your interests if you hope to make the most out of your membership.

-- Features.
-Gyms run the gamut from tiny yoga studios to colossal fitness mega-center, and each of them offers a different experience.
+Look for exercises you actually want to do.
+Gyms run the gamut from tiny yoga studios to colossal fitness mega-center.
+Each of them offers a different experience.
 Your selection should hinge on the workouts you hope to do most.
 If you’re up for taking a few different classes and using a variety of machines, you’ll probably want to sign up with a large gym that can offer a multitude of different exercise opportunities.
-If you know that Pilates or yoga will be your focus, you may be more at home in a small studio that caters exclusively to those activities and offers more personal attention.
+If you know that pilates or yoga will be your focus, you may be more at home in a small studio that caters exclusively to those activities and offers more personal attention.

-- Location.
-Be honest: you probably won’t want to drive 15 minutes every time you want to exercise.
-A long trek can become a frequent excuse to skip your workout, but a gym just down the street makes it easy to get exercise whenever it’s most convenient for you.
+Find a gym with the right location.
+Be honest.
+You probably don’t want to drive 15 minutes every time you want to exercise.
+A long trek can become a frequent excuse to skip your workout.
+So a gym just down the street will make it easy to get exercise whenever it’s most convenient for you.
 Your best bet is to find a gym close to home—a gym between your home and workplace can also work well if you want to exercise in the evenings.

-- Reputation.
+Consider its reputation.
 Most gyms offer trial periods to give you a peek at membership before fully committing.
-Though this can give you a valuable impression of a gym, it also helps to get an idea of the experiences that other customers have had there.
-As you tour each potential gym, try asking a member what they like and do not like about the facility.
-You can also ask your friends for gym suggestions and find ratings on sites like yelp.com.
+While this gives you a valuable impression of the gym, it also helps you get an idea of the experience.
+As you tour each potential gym, try asking a member what they like and don’t like about the facility.
+You can also ask your friends for gym suggestions and find ratings on sites like Yelp.